AppFlowy-IO/AppFlowy-Docs/essential-documentation/appflowy-cloud/appflowy-with-supabase-wip.md

 **Perform authentication**

-Our authentication logic leverages an abstract class named `AuthService`.
+Our authentication logic provided an abstract class named `AuthService`.
 This class's Supabase implementation can be found in `SupabaseAuthService`, specifically within the `supabase_auth_service.dart` file.

 ```dart
  @override